 We did feed these families; we bought them time, and today, millions of Africans are on lifesaving medication.
 But we have not done enough, and I come back to the fact that the hourglasses of the lives of those less fortunate than us have not been laid on their sides while we consider our next moves.

 The second reason that I feel fraudulent in standing here tonight is because, in many ways, you have awarded this prize to the wrong person.
 Really, the recipient should have been my husband, His Highness Sheikh Mohammed - without his loving support and generosity, I would not have been able to do nearly so much.

 Last year, for example, we were able to feed almost 300,000 people in shelters in Gaza as the Israeli bombardment devastated the city.
-Tkiyet Um Ali organized contributions in Jordan and put together rations within days after the fighting began.
-His Highness Sheikh Mohammed organized an air bridge of 747s and C130s from the International Humanitarian City in Dubai to Amman to ferry relief supplies to UNWRA -- tents, water purifiers, blankets and most importantly food to Gaza.
-The international Humanitarian City in Dubai was his creation.
-It is now the world's largest logistical center for aid, which has been so crucial in the initial response to crises ranging from Syria to Afghanistan to Haiti, and now even Greece.
+Tkiyet Um Ali organised contributions in Jordan and put together rations within days after the fighting began.
+His Highness Sheikh Mohammed organised an air bridge of 747s and C130s from the International Humanitarian City in Dubai to Amman to ferry relief supplies to UNWRA -- tents, water purifiers, blankets and most importantly food to Gaza.
+The International Humanitarian City in Dubai was his creation.
+It is now the world's largest logistical centre for aid, which has been so crucial in the initial response to crises ranging from Syria to Afghanistan to Haiti, and now even Greece.

 But the question is not, what have we done well, but how can we do more as we race the hourglass of poverty, of hunger, of disease?